coderedtails/blog/actor_paradigm_v2.md

 ## ...and the Actor Model.

-The **Actor Model** is an interesting combination of functional and object-oriented programming: it borrows encapsulation and abstraction from object-orientation and it took the principles of statelessness and immutability from functional programming.
+The **Actor Model** is an interesting combination of functional and object-oriented programming: it borrows encapsulation and abstraction from object-orientation and takes the principles of statelessness and immutability from functional programming.

 At the very core of the **Actor model** are the actors themselves and the immutable messages they can send and receive.
 Actors are intended to be stateless and the only perceivable side-effect should be the messages they send to other actors.
-They are long-lived objects whereas messages live just long enough to be consumed by an actor.
+They are long-lived objects, whereas messages live just long enough to be consumed by an actor.
 To overcome this disparity, actors have a *mailbox* which is managed by the underlying system.
 An actor is guaranteed to only process a single message at a time.
 This means that within an actor, there is no concurrency at all.
 The fact that the messages are immutable ensures that two actors will never have a shared resource.
-You can imagine an Actor system like a little factory where co-workers send each other sealed envelopes with orders or information.
+You can imagine an actor system like a little factory where co-workers send each other sealed envelopes with orders or information.
 Each one works in isolation based on the information he has.

 ## Actor conversations for beginners